samikh-git/perpetua/localrag/README.md

 1. **Vector store retrieval**: this is classic RAG using a Milvus vector store contained within the `.rag` directory.
 Using this tool, the LLM is able to answer questions directly about your codebase.
 The agent is designed to privelege this tool over the others.
 2. **Web Search**: this tool is used by the LLM to search the web to answer your questions.
 As of now, it will answer any question by using this but it is intended to get documentation or most up-to-date information about the tools you are using.
-3. **Database search**: this tool is used by the LLM to search the relational database contianed within the `.rag` directory.
-It should be able to answer questions about which files are tracked.
+3. **Knowledge Graph Search**: this tool allows the agent to create create a graph with the codebases' structure.
+This should allow it to understand interdependencies between the different files and packages.

 Tools in development: